Housing, Theory and Society Journal

 2020

-Darinka Czischke, Claire Carriou, and Richard Lang
+Darinka Czischke, Claire Carriou, Richard Lang

 This comprehensive academic article titled "Collaborative Housing in Europe: Conceptualizing the Field" was published in January 2020 by Darinka Czischke, Claire Carriou, and Richard Lang in Housing, Theory and Society journal.
 The paper examines the emerging field of collaborative housing (CH) in Europe since the 2000s.